zvasicek/TinyverseGP/README.md

 - **Extensible**: The codebase should be easy to extend and modify, so that it can be used as a basis for further research and experimentation.
 - **Benchmarking**: The codebase should be able to run on standard benchmark problems and datasets, so that it can be used to compare different representations and algorithms.

 The codebase is written in Python trying to keep the requirements to a minimal.
-The codebase is organized into different modules, each of which implements a different representation for Genetic Programming.
+The codebase is organised into different modules, each of which implements a different representation for Genetic Programming.
 The following representations are currently implemented:

 - Tree-based Genetic Programming (TGP) (also known as Koza-style): the programs are represented as trees.
 This version supports multi-tree chromosomes, where each individual is represented by a set of trees when the problem requires multiple outputs.
 - Cartesian Genetic Programming (CGP): the programs are represented graphs and naturally encodes multiple outputs with shared components.